mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install [NodeJS](http://nodejs.org).

-An installable module for 'npm' is now available.
+An installable module for **npm** is now available.
 To download and install the library and all of its dependencies to a local project directory use the following:

     npm install teslajs